The Australian High Commission in Port of Spain, Trinidad and Tobago, cannot advise on immigration/visa matters as it is not a visa issuing office.

 The existing paper application lodgement option will also remain for clients unable to lodge visa applications via the internet.

-For more information on the roll out of Australia’s new visa service to the region, please visit the Department of Immigration and Border Protection at www.immi.gov.au.
+For more information on the roll out of Australia’s new visa service to the region, please visit the Department of Home Affairs at https://www.homeaffairs.gov.au/.

 Countries that will now be eligible to lodge visa applications online commencing May 9th 2014, via the immigration website.